BayesianIntelligence/covidi_cedric/README.md

 }
 ```
 #any number of BN nodes can be set, the API will simply ignore incorrectly named nodes.
 The file "bn_node_output_file.xlsx" provides a full list of possible nodes and their states, and can be found in the same fodler as this README.

+#Volume based model validation - in order to perform model validation, a JSON file must be provided via a documer volume.

+# when performing this outside of docker.

+# save the import JSON file to data_input as file name test_json:
+cp sourcefile.json data_input/test_file.json

+# create the database from the JSON file:
+python db.py

+# this will create a file in data_output called covidi.db NB THIS CONTAINS SOURCE DATA SO SHOULD NOT BE SHARED EXTERNALLY

+# You will require all the validation scripts from GITHUB, these are stored and maintained seperately to the COVID-I-CEDRIC source code.
+To pull this codebase, run:
+python clone.py

+#copy the validation file to the newely cloned folder
+cp validation.py covid-intelligence-iddo/validation.py

+cd covid-intelligence-iddo

+#finally, to perform the validation process, run the validation script:
+python validation.py